Project-Haystack/xeto/src/xeto/doc.xeto/Instances.md

 # Id
 All instances must define an 'id' tag that is the unique identifier for the data entity.
-The 'id' tag must always a Ref value.
+The 'id' tag must always be a Ref value.
 Instances which are defined within a lib will have a id formed from the qname:

 ```xeto